composablehorizons/compose-icons/icons-material-symbols-sharp-android/README.md

-# Material Symbols sharp icons for Android
+# Material Symbols Sharp icons for Android

-An Android icon library with all available Material Symbols sharp icons as XML drawables.
+An Android icon library with all available Material Symbols Sharp icons as XML drawables.

 ## Installation